Search the best hotels in Brighton

-- Probably the best-known hotel in Brighton on our list is drakes.
-Occupying a great position overlooking the pier this boutique property has a 24 hour bar, decent restaurant and freestanding baths in some rooms.
-Well designed rooms with huge beds.
+- Probably the second best-known hotel in Brighton on our list is drakes.
+Occupying a great position overlooking the pier this boutique property has a 24 hour bar, decent restaurant and freestanding baths in some rooms, which are well-designed with huge beds.

 B&Bs and Guesthouses

 - Una is a B&B with 19 rooms all named after rivers.
-Excellent breakfasts and a bar where you can plan or reflect on dinner.
+It serves excellent breakfasts and there's a bar where you can plan or reflect on dinner.

 For the unusual